‘Biblical’ floodwaters cause major damage to Cambrian line

 Commenting on the closure, Network Rail route director, Bill Kelly said:

-“I’m very sorry for the disruption to our passengers on the Cambrian Line.
+“I’m very sorry for the to our passengers on the Cambrian Line.
 Fast-flowing flood water of biblical proportions has devastated a section of the railway south of Welshpool, and it’s going to require extensive repairs before we can safely reopen the line.

 “The images from site speak for themselves.
 There are multiple sites where the ballast supporting the track has been completely washed away.
 With climate change, we’re seeing more and more extreme weather like this so it’s vital we continue our mission to build a more resilient railway for Wales and Borders.”